karimarttila/javascript/webstore-demo/simple-server/README.md

 ### Javascript as a Language

 Javascript as a language is not bad at all.
-The productivity is pretty good since the entry barrier to the language is really slow: you can learn the basic stuff in a couple of days and start implementing a web server with an API.
+The productivity is pretty good since the entry barrier to the language is really easy: you can learn the basic stuff in a couple of days and start implementing a web server with an API.
 And surely with time you can learn more idiomatic ways to use Javascript and become more efficient Javascript developer.

 The more I programmed Javascript the more I began to like the programming model: you create functions which create/manipulate data (JSON objects, lists etc.).
 Functions are first-class citizens and data model (JSON) is simple.
 The programming model is actually a bit like in Clojure (functions that manipulate data, in Clojure data is also intuitive and clear).
 Actually, the more I program Clojure, Javascript and Python the more I begin to loathe Java and its unholy mess of classes mixing methods and instance variables, some of which hold data and some of which hold instances of other classes.
 Java and its static typing has its places.
-Static typing provides excellent tooling for IDEs and protects developers in big projects to make trivial mistakes assuming something about parameters and return values.
+Static typing provides excellent tooling for IDEs and protects developers in big projects not to make trivial mistakes assuming something about parameters and return values.
 But in smaller projects I would rather use a language which gives a shorter development feedback cycle.

 ### Javascript / Node vs. Clojure / JVM